 Balance sheet

-A close look of the two companies balance sheet there are a number of issues that an investor would be interested to know.
+A close look of the two companies’ balance sheet there are a number of issues that an investor would be interested to know.
 The issues include the liability of each company, assets and the shareholders equity.
-In 2019, Hanesbrand Inc. had total assets of $7,353,986, the liability was at record $6,117,391 down from $6, 366,114 previous year.
+In 2019, Hanesbrand Inc. had total assets of $7,353,986, the liabilities totaled $6,117,391, down from $6, 366,114 previous year.
 The owners’ equity for the company was $1,236,595.
 One can conclude that as far as the balance sheet is concerned the company is more debt financed.
 This implies that most of its profits are deducted to pay for interests and principal amounts outstanding to finance the activities of the company.
 On the other hand, Under Armour recorded total assets at $4,843,531, the liabilities were at a record high of $ 2, 693,444 as at the close of the 2019 financial year.
 The total stockholders’ equity was $2,150,087.
-A close look at the finance element of the company shows that there is an equal use of the debt and equity finance.
-It indicates that profitability is well distributed and stockholders realize a good value of their investment as much is not lost through financing debt instruments.
+The levels of liabilities and stockholder’s equity implies that there is an equal use of the debt and equity finance.
+It indicates that profitability is well distributed, and that less capital is being spent on financing debt instruments.
+This also shows the risk of default or the need of serious debt restructuring is much less of a risk than the Hanesbrand.

 (Balance sheet for the previous years are included in the appendix section)